MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

       ]
     )

 Compare the result to the original program and try to figure out what has happened and why that is correct.
-(Assuming the `usual' semantics for this type of imperative language.)
+(Assuming the _usual_ semantics for this type of imperative language.)

 **Generic Strategies with Exceptional Cases.** Patterns for mixing specific and generic traversal can be captured in parameterized strategies such as the following.
 They are parameterized with the usual transformation parameter `s` and with a higher-order strategy operator `stop`, which implements the special cases.